Jules Wabbes 'Tonneau' Conference Table in Solid Wenge and Metal

-Jules Wabbes, 'tonneau' conference table, wenge and metal, Belgium, 1960s
+Jules Wabbes, 'tonneau' conference or dining table, wengé, metal, Belgium, 1960s

-This large table by Jules Wabbes.
-The model 'Tonneau', that translates as barrel features a solid wenge wooden top, made out of tangentially-sawn wenge slats.
-The table therefore features a wonderful pattern in the top.
+The model 'Tonneau', that translates as 'barrel' features a solid wengé wooden top, made out of tangentially-sawn slats.
+Therefore, it features a wonderful pattern on the top.
 The geometric chromed base compliments this material and construction based approach perfectly.
 The construction and joints are visible and the desk has a clear constructive composition.
 Nothing is hidden, everything can and should be seen.